glovecchi0/devstack-on-gcp/README.md

-# devstack-on-ec2
+# devstack-on-gcp

-Install DevStack, the development version of OpenStack, in All-In-One mode on an AWS EC2 VM.
+Install DevStack, the development version of OpenStack, in All-In-One mode on a Google Cloud Compute Engine.

 # How to create resources